How to keep the siphon tube on the pump

-Sometimes the siphon tube comes apart in the barrel.
+Sometimes the siphon tube becomes detached in the barrel.
 This can be due improperly assembling the siphon tube and connectors, or simply because the chemicals affect the connection between the 4-piece siphon tube assembly.

 If the siphon tube assembly is not at least 1/2-inch longer than the entire length of the inside of the drum plus the length of the fitting, the tube is not properly wedged between the top of the pump and the bottom of the drum and will be likely to become disassembled.
 See page 9 of the OPERATION MANUAL which comes with your pump.